Ha! (TV channel)

-Ha!: TV Comedy Network (commonly known as Ha!) was a short-lived American pay television channel owned by Viacom; it was one of the first American all-comedy channels available in basic-tier television offers.
+Ha!: TV Comedy Network (commonly known as Ha!) was an American pay television channel owned by Viacom; it was one of the first American all-comedy channels available in basic-tier television offers.
 Launched on April 1, 1990, at 7 p.m.
 ET, it competed with another startup comedy-oriented cable channel, HBO-owned The Comedy Channel.
 In 1991, the two channels merged to form Comedy Central.

 Background

-MTV Networks had carved out a niche for itself in the cable programming marketplace throughout the 1980s with its flagship networks MTV and Nickelodeon.
-Up until that point, there had been only one instance of competition among genres in the cable industry, that of Ted Turner launching a rival to MTV, Cable Music Channel, which ended up being short-lived and Viacom using the channel space for an older-skewing counterpart to MTV, VH1.
-At the same time though, research constantly encouraged management that a channel strictly dedicated to comedy programming would be profitable, motivating MTV to forge ahead with plans for a comedy channel.
+MTV Networks had carved out a niche for itself in the cable programming industry throughout the 1980s, thanks to the success of flagship networks MTV and Nickelodeon.
+Up until the launch of Ha!, there had been only one instance of competition among genres in the industry: that of Ted Turner launching a rival to MTV, the Cable Music Channel, which was short-lived and had its channel space acquired by Viacom to use for an older-skewing MTV counterpart, VH1.
+Research had constantly encouraged management that a channel strictly dedicated to comedy programming would be profitable, motivating MTV to forge ahead with plans for a comedy channel.
 When HBO announced the launch of The Comedy Channel, MTV Networks retaliated by announcing the debut of its own rival channel, Ha!